 We do not track our users and visitors over time and across third party websites to provide targeted advertising.
 Consequently, we do not respond to Do Not Track (DNT) signals.
 Other third party websites may keep track of your browsing activities when they provide you with content, which enables them to customize what they present to you on their websites.

 Your Nevada Privacy Rights:

 Nevada law allows consumers to direct certain businesses not to sell their personally identifiable information to third parties to license or sell that information to additional third parties.
-If you are a Nevada resident, you may submit such opt-out requests to [email protected].
+We do not sell your information to such data resellers and have no plans to do so.
+However, if you are a Nevada resident, you may submit such opt-out requests to [email protected].
 To be effective, your request must include your full name, address, phone number, and email address.
 The Bar Method will endeavor to respond to your verified request within 60 days of receiving the request.
 However, due to unforeseen circumstances, The Bar Method may need to extend this period by up to 30 days.
 If an extension is reasonably necessary, The Bar Method will notify you of this during the initial 60-day period.